Bolatito12/BANK-CHURN-ANALYSIS/README.md

 - Improve engagement for multi-product customers: Ensure those with multiple products receive the right support and value.

-- Increase retention efforts for male customers: Analyze why male customers churn more and adjust services accordingly.
+- Increase retention efforts for Female customers: Analyze why Female customers churn more and adjust services accordingly.

 - Encourage balance maintenance: Offer incentives for customers to keep funds in their accounts to boost engagement.